 A slice of Italy

 By nearly afternoon we reached Lavasa city.
-They call it a city for its planned structure and exclusivity.
+They call it a city for its planned structure and exclusivity but in reality, it is a small township, which for me adds to the overall allure.
 The entire place covered a whopping area of 25,000 acres and is spread across seven distinct hills on the Western Ghats.
 Perched at 3000 feet from the sea level, it felt as much like a hill town as Lonavala.
 The colourful building blocks sat on the banks of the Warasgaon Lake and because of the hilly terrain, most of the construction has been carried out on terraced land, giving the town a distinctly European appearance.
 In fact, Lavasa was built to resemble the Italian port town of Portofino.
 It was hard for us to conceive that the entire township had been built from scratch.
 The idyllic lakes, the mystical mountains, and the luxurious villas, all came together for a perfect blend of natural beauty and beautiful architecture.

 My first impression of Lavasa was like walking into a dream, with everything perfectly placed on a canvas, and nothing seemed real.
 It reminded me of a picture postcard I had received from an uncle who once went to Venice.
 Lavasa, with its quaint structures and surrounded by water bodies exuded that same quality, with the notable absence of the Gondolas.